vuxcode/pr1-project-crowcoders/README.md

 **Programming hours worked:** ~45 hrs. ( 2,805 min = 46.7 hrs).

 When looking at the hours above, they are more or less what I expected. <br>
 I am more of a visual learner, so the different concepts in HTML and CSS were easier to learn for me.
-Also, since I already had some experience with HTML, I had a more solid foundation to stand e.g. what terms to use when researching on my own.
+Since I already had some experience with HTML, I had a more solid foundation to stand e.g. what terms to use when researching on my own.
 I also understood the information I came across (both online and on the course), faster.

 With programming, I had to spend more time making sure I understood things "from the start", in order to make sure I could reliably utilize them in my own project.
 Researching and testing out the different concepts I came across also took up a large chunk of time.
 We were taught to work in small steps and test at each of these steps.
 This workflow made sense to me, but since I have less programming experience, it was also another source of frustration at times.